Give me a break.

 The problems go beyond Miley Cyrus.
 She's a product of those before her.
 She is a symptom.
 She and her type promote a general disrespect for traditional mores upon which our society was built.

-Page 2 of 2 - Billy Cyrus is right.
+Billy Cyrus is right.
 Media, thumb your noses at such bawdy behavior as displayed by Miley Cyrus; don't splash the Kardashian's personal problems across the Internet; reject the types of music that objectify and degrade women.

 And for Heaven's sake, please quit making shows like "The Real Housewives of New Jersey," "Bridezilla" and "Jersey Shore."